Rouble firms, Russian stocks extend slide in volatile trade

 Russian stocks and bonds resumed trading in full on Monday, albeit for a curtailed time frame and with various restrictions, including a ban on short selling, still in place.
 Non-residents are barred from selling stocks and OFZ rouble bonds until April 1.

-At 0747 GMT, the rouble was 2.3% stronger against the dollar at 93.84 RUBUTSTN=MCX, clipping 92.51 earlier in the session, a mark close to its strongest since March 1.
+By 0956 GMT, the rouble was 2.2% stronger against the dollar at 93.89 RUBUTSTN=MCX, clipping 92.51 earlier in the session, a mark close to its strongest since March 1.

+"In the conditions of continuing capital controls and the absence of serious sanctions tightening, the exchange rate could slowly continue strengthening towards 90," said Dmitry Polevoy, head of investment at Locko-Invest.

 Offshore, the rouble was trading at around 98 to the greenback RUB=.